-Welcome to Wooftopia Dog Training & Recreation Centre, Winnipeg’s newest premium dog daycamp and training facility.
+Welcome to Wooftopia Dog Training & Recreation Centre, Winnipeg’s premium dog daycamp and training facility.
 We’re located just six minutes north of Kenaston Boulevard & McGillivray Boulevard, and an easy eighteen minutes from the downtown core.
 Coming from out of town?
-Wooftopia is less than fifteen minutes from McGillivray Boulevard & Perimeter Highway.
-Wooftopia offers premium dog care services including: daycamp, training and obedience, grooming and retail.
+Wooftopia is less than fifteen minutes from the Perimeter Highway.
+Wooftopia offers premium dog care services including: daycamp, training and obedience, grooming, boarding and retail.

 What sets us apart from our competitors: our promise to create and sustain a positive human-dog relationship.
 The Wooftopia team is committed to providing a fun, stimulating and clean environment for your furry family member:

 - Qualified daycamp staff provide a structured, well-balanced day to challenge canine clients both mentally and physically through training, socialization and play.